Seattle-King County Medical Respite

 - CPAP use

-- IV infusion - QD or BID orders (PICC lines must be in place at admission)
+- IV infusion - QD or BID orders or 24 hour infusions (PICC lines must be in place at admission with ID follow-up available until antibiotics are completed)

-- Wound care up to TID dressing change
+- Wound care – up to BID dressing change

 - Fecal incontinence